Emergency Kits for Everyday Places

 - small flashlight with batteries

-Pen suggestion: Rite in the Rain is a pen that works in wet conditions.
+- pen and paper - Rite in the Rain pen work in wet conditions

 Top Layer - 3 to 12 Hours